Fiserv/Commerce-Hub/docs/Resources/Guides/Level23/Commodity-Codes.md

 - Cost-effective procurement optimization
 - Full useage of E-commerce capabilities

 Use these values to populate the Commodity Codes.
-For the most up to date commodity codes, visit the [UNSPSC website](https://www.unspsc.org/).
+For the most up to date commodity codes, visit the United Nations Standard Products and Services Code [UNSPSC website](https://www.unspsc.org/).

 <!--
 type: tab